Employment Law Attorneys in Los Angeles

 Are you working in a hostile work environment?

 A hostile work environment is created by an employer or colleague whose actions, behavior and communication does not allow you to perform your job effectively.
-Many employees in California believe that an unpleasant employer, a rude colleague, failure to meet promotional opportunities, or the lack of privileges, benefits, perks or recognition can create a hostile work environment.
+Many employees in California believe that an unpleasant employer, a rude colleague, failure to meet promotional opportunities, or the lack of privileges, benefits, perks or recognition can create a work environment that is hostile.

 However, the reality is that for an office or workplace to be hostile, certain legal criteria must be adhered to.
 While the law permits employers to do these things in the majority of cases, there are instances in which an employer is in fact in violation of the employee’s rights and employment laws.

 For instance, if a personal call comes in, the employer must stop monitoring as soon as it becomes clear that the call is personal in nature.
-This same employment law may also be applied to an employer’s monitoring of employee emails.
+This same employment law applies to company monitoring of employee emails.
 There are other critical federal and state employment laws protecting employees from

 To truly succeed in an employment lawsuit without a labor attorney is extremely difficult due to several reasons.
 Besides understanding employment laws and the associated court procedures, a labor attorney will know what information you require to win, how to get it, how to present witnesses and documents to the court and jury, and how to prevent a company and its labor attorneys from using unfair tactics to win the case.

-With all of the above information in mind, if you believe that your rights may have been violated by your employer, or if you would like to know whether these employment laws and regulations are relevant to you, please feel free to contact us.
+If you believe that your rights may have been violated by your employer, or if you would like to know whether these employment laws and regulations are relevant to you, please feel free to contact us.
 Remember, consultation is always FREE, and because we most often work on contingency, there will be no cost to you unless we win or settle your case.